msskzx/i2-deep-learning/README.md

 ## Neural Network and CIFAR10 Classification
 ### Modularization
-Using the chain rule the model could be split into layers by using a `forward` and `backward` pass.
+Using the chain rule, the model could be split into layers by using a `forward` and `backward` pass.
 The forward and backward passes are define according to the function of each layer as explained in the following sections.

 ### Sigmoid
 - `forward`: given an input `X` of any shape, calculate the `Sigmoid` function for it and cache the input.
 Afterwards, return the `output` and `cache`.